itsOwen/CyberScraper-2077/README.md

 ## 🚨 Disclaimer

 Listen up, choombas!
-Before you jack into this code, you better understand the risks.
-Here's the lowdown in plain language:
+Before you jack into this code, you better understand the risks:

 1. This software is provided "as is", without warranty of any kind, express or implied.